If the UK leaves the EU without a Brexit deal, there will be changes that affect your food and drink business. Find out how you can prepare.

 If the UK leaves the EU without a deal, the way you notify UK authorities of these imports will change.

 You’ll no longer be able to use the EU’s Trade Control and Expert System (TRACES) to notify the UK authorities about an import.
-There will be a new system to replace this, launching in March 2019.
+There will be a new system to replace this.